Super Mega Worm: Reception

-The iOS version received above-average reviews according to the review aggregation website Metacritic.
+The iOS version received "mixed or average reviews" according to the review aggregation website Metacritic.
 Levi Buchanan of IGN stated, "It's absolutely bizarre – the humor and WTF scenarios are truly funny – but unlike so many other weird games, Super Mega Worm is actually fun to play for more than five minutes."

 Chris Reed of SlideToPlay said, "There's not much to it, but its charm and high level of ridiculousness will keep you smiling the whole way through."
 The website also included the game at number 34 in their list of the '50 Best iPhone games of 2010'.
 Andrew Podolsky called it "pure kitschy fun", while also mentioning that, "There's not much to it, but its charm and high level of ridiculousness will keep you smiling the whole way through."

 Furthermore, Jon Jordan of Pocket Gamer said: "Despite some old skool charms and interesting controls, Super Mega Worm doesn't quite live up to its world conquering destructive tendencies."

 The game was also recommended as an Old-School game on its Holiday Buyer's Guide of App Store Games by Joystiq.